GFSP Report

 This report analysed from 518 donor Food Safety initiatives in SSA between 2010 and 2017.

-“Donor Food Safety investments are overwhelmingly focused on supporting overseas market access, and formal markets rather than on the public health of foodborne illness,” (GFSP 2019)
+“Donor Food Safety investments are overwhelmingly focused on supporting overseas market access, and formal markets rather than on the public health of ,” (GFSP 2019)

 “There is relatively little donor investment to directly reduce the burden of foodborne illness in Sub-Saharan Africa, such as with surveillance systems, public awareness of food safety issues, research on specific and intervention, and informal market capacity and practices.”
 (GFSP 2019).